NILU2001/Encryptix/README.md

 # Encryptix
-this are all 5 tasks of the given internship
+these are all 5 tasks of the given internship .